BrianAmos/Political_Dot_Maps/README.md

 Example data of the Florida 2012 presidential election can be downloaded at http://www.brianamos.com/points2012pres.zip.

-See http://brianamos.com/blog/2014/08/democrat-and-republican-dot-maps for the script in action.
+See http://brianamos.com/blog/2014/08/democrat-and-republican-dot-maps for example output maps.

 * Brian Amos (brianamos@gmail.com)
 * University of Florida